seekpinky/Flatiron_phase5cap/README.md

 ## Elevator Pitch

-I recently developed a machine learning tool with borrowers' background data for bankers/investors concerned about auto loan delinquencies.
+I recently developed a machine learning tool with borrowers' background data for bankers/investors who concerned about auto loan delinquencies.
 This classification tool allows us to identify a loan that will default 59% of the time.

 ## Business Understanding